Blaizzy/mlx-embeddings/docs/Manpage.md

 : Include tests that use the GitHub API and tests that use any of the taps for official external commands.

+`--debug`

+: Enable debugging using ruby/debug, or surface the standard `odebug` output.

 `--changed`

 : Only runs tests on files that were changed from the master branch.